-Filler games are the ones you play to kill time, usually while waiting for people to arrive for game night or when you're traveling and need to pass the time in short bursts.
+Filler games are the kinds of board games you play to kill time, often while waiting for people to arrive for game night or when you're traveling and need to pass the time in short bursts.

-8. Point Salad
+8. Point Salad Game

 9. Social Deduction

-12. Worker Placement
+12. Worker Placement Games

 15. Analysis Paralysis

-Analysis paralysis is a state of mind when a player is faced with many possible actions and can't decide which one to take because there are too many factors to consider.
+Analysis paralysis occurs when a player is faced with many possible actions and can't decide which one to take because there are too many factors to consider.

 Simple games and complex games can both induce AP, so it's not necessarily a feature of any particular game type or genre.
 It's more of a personality trait that manifests in perfectionists, min-maxxers, and people who can't stand losing.